|

 Ride Description: This ride is a favorite of locals as well as fat trackers from around the state; it is challenging but not too difficult.
 From the Monarch Tram parking lot, start up the one-lane dirt road east of the gondola tower.

-Look for the start of the single track on the right on Forest Service Trail 531, approximately .03 mile up this hill.
+Look for the start of the single track on the right on Forest Service Trail 531, approximately .03 miles up this hill.
 Several signs at the start indicate mileage to Marshall Pass and to several other points along the route.

 After two switchbacks, continue uphill to the trees, and make a right turn onto the trail.
 Signs posted at this point indicate "Marshall Pass 9 miles," and a Continental Divide trail marker.
-At this point, you have climbed approximately one quarter of the total elevation, and have ridden a short section of the single track.
+At this point, you have climbed approximately one-quarter of the total elevation, and have ridden a short section of the single track.

 The rest of the single track is as difficult, or more difficult, for short sections.
-This is a good turn around point if you are having difficulty with the altitude, or if the weather looks foreboding.
+This is a good turn-around point if you are having difficulty with the altitude, or if the weather looks foreboding.

 Four miles after regaining the single track, join the Colorado Trail as it comes up South Fooses Creek drainage and continue east.
-In another mile the ridge breaks, resulting in a 400 ft. descent in slightly more than a mile.
+In another mile the ridge breaks, resulting in a 400-foot descent in slightly more than a mile.
 Look for a shelter hut on the left after completing the descent.
-A 200 ft climb in .8 mile is the last major climb of the ride.
+A 200-foot climb in .8 miles is the last major climb of the ride.
 This section, which can be muddy in wet weather, regains the crest.
-Cross Agate Creek trail in .2 mile after finishing the climb, and continue through the trees.
+Cross Agate Creek trail in .2 miles after finishing the climb, and continue through the trees.
 Watch for a short section crossing a talus field.
 Many will want to walk their bikes through this stretch.

 The single track ends three miles from the shelter house.
-Continue on the 4 wd road (CR 234.2G) that descends rapidly to the Marshall Pass Trailhead--600 feet in 1.5 miles.
+Continue on the 4wd road (CR 234.2G) that descends rapidly to the Marshall Pass Trailhead--600 feet in 1.5 miles.
 This trailhead is marked with several signs--one showing distance to Monarch Pass.

-• a left off the trailhead following the old Denver and Rio Grande narrow gauge track bed, now a graded road,
+- a left off the trailhead following the old Denver and Rio Grande narrow gauge track bed, now a graded road.

-For the last option, look for a sign noting Gray's Creek, just over a mile after crossing theChaffee-Saguache county line sign.
-Go down the embankment on the right and continue on a 4 wd road to O'Haver Lake.
+For the last option, look for a sign noting Gray's Creek, just over a mile after crossing the Chaffee-Saguache county line sign.
+Go down the embankment on the right and continue on a 4wd road to O'Haver Lake.
 Ride along the south shore of the lake, leaving the campground on FDR/CR 202A and pass straight through an intersection in half a mile.
 In another mile is a "T" intersection with a stop sign.
-Turn left and continue east on CR 200 to 285.
+Turn left and continue east on CR 200 to Hwy 285.

 Mt.
 Princeton-Raspberry Gulch Loop Trail